+AND REJOICING BELIEVER.

+is not placed on earth o dwell, but sojourn there; l for the country of my birth, Vith ardour to prepare.
-- 7 And is it grief to me,

-My journey to commence,

-Though long and dark the stages be,

-Which homeward lead from hence?
+l is it grief to me, ly journey to commence, ugh long and dark the stages be, /hich homeward lead from hence?

-- 8 Oh, no! the flesh may shrink

-From suffering and unrest;

-But calmly on my home I think,

-And, even now, feel blest.
+no! the flesh may shrink rom suffering and unrest; calmly on my home I think, .nd, even now, feel blest.

-- 9 What though my strength decline, And health no more return; Sustained by hope, and faith divine, I can rejoice, not mourn.
+at though my strength decline, .nd health no more return; tained by hope and faith divine, can rejoice, not mourn.

-- "Thy people shall be willing in the day of thy power."
+7 people shall be willing in the day of thy power."
 Psalm cx.
 3.

-- 1 Saviour! though my rebellious will

-Has been, by thy blest power, renewed;
+10UB! though my rebellious will as been, by thy blest power, renewed;

-Yet, in its secret workings still,

-How much remains to be subdued!
+Yet, in its secret workings still, How much remains to be subdued !

-- 2 Oft I recall with grief and shame, How many years their course had run, Ere grace my murmuring heart o'ercame,

-Ere I could say, "Thy will be done!"

-- 3 I wished a flowery path to tread, And thought 'twould safely lead to heaven;

-- A lonely room, a suffering bed, These for my training place were given.

-- 4 Long I resisted, mourned, complained, Wished any other lot my own; Thy purpose, Lord, unchanged remained; What wisdom planned, love carried on.

-- 5 Year after year I turned away,

-But marred was every scheme I

-planned;

-Still the same lesson day by day,

-- Still the same lesson day by day, Was placed before me by thy hand.

-- 6 At length thy patient, wondrous love, Unchanging, tender, pitying, strong, Availed that stony heart to move, Which had rebelled, alas! so long.

-- 7 Then was I taught by thee to say

-"Do with me what to thee seems best;"

-"Give, take, whate'er thou wilt away,"

-"Health, comfort, usefulness, or rest."
+- 2 Oft I recall with grief and shame, How many years their course had run, Ere grace my murmuring heart o'ercame, Ere I could say, "Thy will be done !" - 3 I wished a flowery path to tread, And thought 'twould safely lead to heaven; - A lonely room, a suffering bed, These, for my training-place were given. - 4 Long I resisted, mourned, complained ;- Wished any other lot my own ;- Thy purpose, Lord, unchanged remained; What wisdom planned, love carried on. - 5 Year after year I turned away, But marred was every scheme I planned; Still, the same lesson, day by day, Was placed before me, by thy hand. - 6 At length thy patient, wondrous love, Unchanging, tender, pitying, strong, Availed that stony heart to move, Which had rebelled, alas! so long. - 7 Then was I taught by thee to say, "Do with me what to thee seems best;" - "Give, take, whate'er thou wilt away," "Health, comfort, usefulness, or rest

-8 "Be my whole life in suffering spent;" "But let me be in suffering, thine;"
+8 "Be my whole life in suffering spent;"

+"But let me be in suffering, thine;"

-"Still, Oh, my Lord, I am content,"
+"Still, oh, my Lord, I am content,"

-"Thou now hast made thy pleasure mine."
+"Thou now hast made thy pleasure mine.

-"As the heaven is high above the earth, so great is his mercy towards them that fear him."-Ps. ciii.
+"As the heaven is high above the earth, so great is his merc toward them that fear him."--Ps. ciii.
 11.

-1 I can gaze on that beautiful sky, Fair work of the Saviour I love;
+1 I CAN gaze on that beautiful sky, Fair work of the Saviour I love;

-Though the health is withdrawn, and the vigour gone by,
+Though the health is withdrawn, and th vigour gone by,

-With which once 'mid his works I could rove.
+With which once 'mid his works I coul rove.

-2 I can gaze on that beautiful sky, And there, in bright characters trace; That with mercy more great than that concave is high,
+2 I can gaze on that beautiful sky, And there, in bright characters trace, That with mercy more great than that con cave is high,

-My soul He has deigned to embrace.
+My soul he has deigned to embrace.

-3 I can gaze on that beautiful sky,

-That temple so worthy of him;

-While the fabrics of earth seem to dwindle and die,
+3 I can gaze on that beautiful sky, That temple so worthy of him; While the fabrics of earth seem to dwindl and die,

 Compared with its glory sublime.